A mentorship and publishing opportunity

 - a description of what kind of support you are looking for from me in relation to your book

-Please note that if we have worked together before through last year’s mentorship program or in another capacity, you are still welcome to apply.
-You may also apply if you have self-published before, but the manuscript you submit must be new and not fully published elsewhere, including online.
+Please note that if we have worked together before through previous mentorship programs or in another capacity, or if you submitted to the 2017 VS. Books open call, you are still welcome to apply.
+You may also apply if you have self-published before, but the manuscript you submit must be new and not previously published in full elsewhere, including online.
 Feel free to email me if you have any questions!

-The deadline to apply is September 15, 2017.
-All applicants will be notified before the end of October 2017.
-The selection process will largely be based on my ability to support your work on your manuscript.
+The application deadline is September 1, 2018.
+All applicants will be notified about the selection by the end of October 2018.
+The selection process will be based primarily on my ability to support your work on your manuscript.

 Look forward to working with you!